Small Business Insurance Coverage

 While small business insurance is crucial for most small businesses, it does not provide all the protection you need.
 In some cases, you may need to request insurance endorsements to your policies.

-Endorsements allow you to customize your policy to better fit your needs or budget without having to shop for – and buy – a new policy.
-This will allow you to buy insurance that better fits your needs.
-For example, if a policy you’re considering doesn’t protect a key person, you can ask your agent to add an endorsement that adds this missing protection.
+Endorsements allow you to customize your policy to better fit your needs or budget without having to shop for, and buy, a new policy.
+For example, if a policy you’re considering doesn’t cover a specific risk event or person, you can ask your agent to add an endorsement to include this missing protection.

 Some common situations where you'll need an insurance endorsement include: